codyallen9202/javascript-projects/README.md

 A handful projects in HTML / JavaScript / CSS each designed to take 1 hour for someone with minimal experience

-# 1 - Simple Webpage
+# 1 - Simple Christmas List Webpage

-# 2 - Interactive To-Do List
+# 2 - Monkey with a Typewriter

-# 3 - Image Slider

-# 4 - Tic-Tac-Toe

-# 5 - Interactive Quiz

-# 6 - API Integration

-# 7 - Personal Portfolio
+Eventually he will write Hamlet